myltik/azure-docs.ru-ru/articles/vs-azure-tools-emulator-express-debug-run.md

 <properties
-   pageTitle="Использование Emulator Express для запуска и отладки облачной службы на локальном компьютере | Microsoft Azure" description="Использование Emulator Express для запуска и отладки облачной службы на локальном компьютере" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Using Emulator Express to run and debug a cloud service on a local machine | Microsoft Azure" description="Using Emulator Express to run and debug a cloud service on a local machine" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"